MattSpot10/STM32F303RE-USB-Oscilloscope/README.md

 - PWM Generator - 48Mhz max, BNC and 2.54mm header output

 ### **Firmware**
 The firmware included in the project comprises of the [original firmware from the EMBedded Oscilloscope project](https://github.com/parezj/EMBO/releases) as well as a secondary firmware appended to the same HEX file.
 The MCU either boots into the primary or secondary firmware depending on the state of the boot mode switch.
-The secondary firmware connects to the PC as a Mass Storage Device and includes links to install the EMBO software and an optional USB autolaunch service.
+The secondary firmware connects to the PC as a Mass Storage Device and includes links to install the EMBO software and other accessories.

 ### **Software**
 This project uses the [original EMBO software](https://github.com/parezj/EMBO/releases).